thoughtbot/superglue/props_template/README.md

 # PropsTemplate

-PropsTemplate is a queryable JSON templating library inspired by JBuilder.
+PropsTemplate is a fast queryable JSON templating library inspired by JBuilder.
 It has support for layouts, partials, russian-doll caching, multi-fetch and can selectively render nodes in your tree without executing others.

 Example: